timothy-holmes/for-anja/README.md

 # for_anja
 Anja was having a bad day, and I was experimenting with flask.
 I thought this random compliment generator might cheer her up, albeit briefly.
 Yeah, I'm a dork...

 When the index page is requested, Flask serves up this function.
 The index page contains an instruction to refresh every 3 seconds.
-The next step in experiementation would have been to refactor the app into a self-contained compliment generator microservice and a page that repeats a single GET request.

 ```python
 def hello():